Collegial Action Learning uses learner-centric design principles to enable professional knowledge workers to thrive in a world of wicked problems.

 Collegial Action Learning posits that the best way to accelerate the conversion of learning into results is to take people through tight cycles of action and reflection.
 Thus, our top priorities for the kick-off session are to ensure that as many participants as possible leave with a couple of clearly-articulated action plans and that they are committed to at least taking a shot at actually enacting those plans.

-During the initial stage of a CAL initiative (described in another post titled Leverage Autonomy, Purpose and Connection to Drive Transformation) we select themes that both the group and the organization consider important.
+During the initial stage of a CAL initiative (described in another post titled Leverage Agency, Purpose and Connection to Drive Transformation) we select themes that both the group and the organization consider important.
 Once we have clear themes, relevant research sets and target participants, we are ready to get people together and get the ball rolling.

 Create a space that is welcome to reflection and sharing